gocantodev/api/README.md

 ### About

 Hi there, I'm Gus! thank you for checking in.
-This repository contains the API that powers my personal website blog.
+This repository contains the API that powers my personal blog.

 ## License